malrase/malrase.github.io/source/_posts/2014-05-25-early-morning-cdg-flight.markdown

 For our second flight, we decided to get a room in a hotel airport.
 We chose the [ibis CDG Airport](http://www.ibis.com/gb/hotel-1404-ibis-paris-cdg-airport/index.shtml) – it's pretty much at Terminal 3, and was about a 15-minute trip (CDGVAL terminal shuttle and walking) to our check-in gate.

 Our flight was on a Sunday, so we arrived at the hotel on the Saturday.
 Despite advertising a lot of food options, there was only one buffet for lunch so we ended up going into the airport itself for lunch.
+That evening, only *one* of the restaurants was open, with a 30-minute wait time for food and a long line out the door.
+Pretty poor, to be honest.

-As we were on an EasyJet flight, we had to get to the airport pretty early.
-On EasyJet, you're only allowed one carry-on (not one suitcase and a laptop bag, **just one**).
+We were on an EasyJet flight to Malága, so we had to get to the airport pretty early.
+On EasyJet, you're only allowed one carry-on (not one suitcase and one laptop bag, **just one** bag).
 Baggage drop closes 40 mins before departure, and gates close 30 mins before departure.
-So we had to be there a lot earlier than our previous flight.
+So we had to be there earlier than our previous flight.
+However, we still managed to get up later.

 - **Cost**: €97 for two (~132)
-- **Wake-up time**: ???? (for 7:00am flight)
+- **Wake-up time**: 5:30am (for 7:00am flight)

+## Verdict

+Despite the hotel we chose having a number of flaws, I'd definitely recommend getting a hotel rather than the early-morning cab.

+The peace of mind knowing you're in the airport complex, plus the convenience of a 15-minute automated train and walking journey, far outweigh the difference in price.